Container ship: Cargo cranes

 A major characteristic of a container ship is whether it has cranes installed for handling its cargo.
-Those that have cargo cranes are called geared and those that don't are called ungeared or gearless.
+Those that have cargo cranes are called geared and those that do not are called ungeared or gearless.
 The earliest purpose-built container ships in the 1970s were all gearless.
 Since then, the percentage of geared newbuilds has fluctuated widely, but has been decreasing overall, with only 7.5% of the container ship capacity in 2009 being equipped with cranes.

 While geared container ships are more flexible in that they can visit ports that are not equipped with pierside container cranes, they suffer from several drawbacks.
 To begin with, geared ships will cost more to purchase than a gearless ship.
 Geared ships also incur greater recurring expenses, such as maintenance and fuel costs.
 The United Nations Council on Trade and Development characterizes geared ships as a "niche market only appropriate for those ports where low cargo volumes do not justify investment in port cranes or where the public sector does not have the financial resources for such investment".

 Instead of the rotary cranes, some geared ships have gantry cranes installed.
 These cranes, specialized for container work, are able to roll forward and aft on rails.
 In addition to the additional capital expense and maintenance costs, these cranes generally load and discharge containers much more slowly than their shoreside counterparts.

 The introduction and improvement of shoreside container cranes have been a key to the success of the container ship.
 The first crane that was specifically designed for container work was built in California's Port of Alameda in 1959.
 By the 1980s, shoreside gantry cranes were capable of moving containers on a 3-minute-cycle, or up to 400 tons per hour.
 In March 2010, at Port Klang in Malaysia, a new world record was set when 734 container moves were made in a single hour.
 The record was achieved using 9 cranes to simultaneously load and unload MV CSCL Pusan, a ship with a capacity of 9,600 TEU.

 Vessels in the 1,500–2,499 TEU range are the most likely size class to have cranes, with more than 60% of this category being geared ships.
 Slightly less than a third of the very smallest ships (from 100–499 TEU) are geared, and almost no ships with a capacity of over 4,000 TEU are geared.